How We Work: Diagnostic to Implementation

 - Failure point mapping

-Assessment → Stabilization
+Diagnostic → Stabilization

 Structural fixes before any tooling is introduced.

-- Everything in Assessment
+- Everything in Diagnostic

 - Ownership clarification